 TARGET’S PATH TO INCLUSION

-Recently, a request was posted on Target’s Facebook Page asking that they consider changing the category description on their website from Feminine Products to Menstrual or Period Products.
+Recently, a request was posted on Target’s Facebook Page (shoutouts to Rae and the Campaign to Degender Menstruation Facebook group) asking that they consider changing the category description on their website from Feminine Products to Menstrual or Period Products.

 In 2015, Target started phasing out gender-specific product categories and switching to gender-neutral displays, saying “we never want guests or their families to feel frustrated or limited by the way things are presented”.